pamtrak06/edjanger/README.md

 Try edocker !
 ## !
 Warrantly !
 Script edocker_install.sh is updating your bash environnement (~/.bash_aliases, ...) at your own risk.
-Please read the script before any installation.
+Please read the script edocker-installation.sh before any installation.

 ## How to install edocker
 edocker must be installed in /usr/local/edocker, like: